Italy's marinas are the best in the Mediterranean because of their proximity to artistic and natural beauty in addition to ultra-modern facilities.

 With the Peace of Chateau-Cambrésis, Porto Ercole came under Spanish rule and experienced a new European boom.
 In 1610 Michelangelo Merisi da Caravaggio died here.

-In the 18th century, Porto Ercole experienced a slow decline until, in the post-Napoleonic era, it acquired a new dignity as a tourist port thanks to the excellent publicity it received from Juliana, Queen of Holland, who was on holiday in the region.
+In the 18th century, Porto Ercole experienced a slow decline until, in the post-Napoleonic era, it acquired a new dignity as one of the most beautiful Italian tourist ports thanks to the excellent publicity it received from Juliana, Queen of Holland, who was on holiday in the region.
 We recommend that you follow in the Queen's footsteps and visit the four forts, the churches of Sant'Erasmo and San Rocco and the village.
 If you are travelling by boat, a short distance from the port you will find Cala Galera, where numerous boats and VIP yachts moor.

 Any wind is a sea wind, and any city, even the most continental, is maritime during windy hours.
 There is a smell of the sea, no, but: there is sea air, we add the smell.
 Even the desert wind is of the sea, even the steppe wind is of the sea.
 For beyond every steppe and every desert - there is the sea, the desert beyond, the steppe beyond...
 Every lane where the wind blows is the lane of a port.